 3 Ways to Dress Your Pumpkins

-Hi everyone, as you all get ready to head off the pumpkin patch for the weekend.
-I wanted to take a little time to share one of my fall projects from last year, pre blog that is… Pumpkins 3 ways.
+Hi everyone, as you all get ready to head off the pumpkin patch for the weekend, I wanted to take a little time to share one of my fall projects from last year, pre blog that is… I give you Pumpkins 3 ways for 3 seasons.

 I am a huge holiday decor person, and I just love going Burt’s Farm they have the best Pumpkin Patch, and are a local favorite here in Georgia.
 I tell you, last year we loaded up our little wheelbarrow with tone of great finds.
 Below is a picture of 1 out of our 3 wheelbarrows, yes I might have a problem, and I do realize that….LOL.
 These lovely pumpkins became my creepy Halloween tower of pumpkins.
 I decide to use them to flank either side of our garage doors, in a set of urns that originally housed summer annuals.
 I dressed them using Spanish Moss, which I felt added a creepy spider vibe to them.
 (Plus the birds really loved the Spanish Moss, lol) I have seen several post that show placing dow rods through the pumpkins to secure them.
 However, I did not need to secure them.
 I actually stacked the pumpkins up at the patch to make sure the would all sit evenly and have a matching finished height.
 Now I know, not everyone out there is going to put that much time effort and energy into picking out their pumpkins, which is why I mentioned the dow rod option.